 The World Health Organization (WHO) on March 11, 2020 declared the outbreak of Coronavirus (COVID-19) as a global "pandemic".
 The declaration from WHO came at a time when COVID-19 cases rapidly increased across the world.
 The spread of virus has triggered panic across the world and financial markets.
 Like some of the other countries in the World, the virus' impact led the Hon'ble Prime Minister of India, Shri Narendra Modi to announce a lockdown across the country from March 25, 2020 to restrict it from spreading further and to break the cycle of infection.
 As a result, the Country's economic activities came to a standstill.

-The following measures were taken by the Company to mitigate the risk of COVID-19 to its business operations:
+During the year 2020-21, the second wave of Covid -2019 has also affected world economy.
+The extent to which the COVID-19 pandemic will impact the Company's impairment loss/allowance on assets and future results will depend on future developments, which are highly uncertain and the Company will continue to closely monitor the same.
+The appropriate measures were taken by the Company to mitigate the risk of COVID-19 to its business operations.